 When HVAC workers get injured on the job, they are entitled to benefits in a workers’ compensation claim.
-Workers’ comp is a no-fault insurance policy which guarantees coverage for work-related injuries which require missed shifts.
+Workers’ comp is a no-fault insurance policy that guarantees coverage for work-related injuries that require missed shifts.
 In New York, all employees are required to have coverage, but many injured employees struggle to receive the benefits they need.

 Since this is a no-fault form of insurance, it doesn’t matter how your injury occurred.
 You qualify for benefits even if you caused an accident through negligence, and your employer and co-workers are all protected from lawsuits for work injuries.
 While you’re entitled to workers’ comp coverage, it’s common for employers and insurance companies to dispute and deny claims.

 Check out related content on workers' comp claims in other industries: /workers-compensation/hazardous-jobs/food-services/